replicatedhq/docs/docs/kb/supporting-your-customers/creating-an-ami.md

 lastmod = "2016-07-01T00:00:00Z"
 title = "Creating An AMI"
 weight = "999999"
-categories = [ "Knowledgebase", "Supporting Your Customers" ]
+categories = [ "knowledgebase", "supporting-your-customers" ]
 +++

 At times, it can be desirable to ship an Amazon Machine Image (AMI) to allow customers a familiar installation path.